apache/fury/README.md

 - **Row format protocol**: a cache-friendly binary random access format, supports skipping serialization and partial serialization, and can convert to column-format automatically.

-New protocols can be added easily based on fury existing buffer, encoding, meta, codegen and other capabilities.
-All of those share same codebase, and the optimization for one protocol can be reused by another protocol.
+New protocols can be easily added based on fury existing buffer, encoding, meta, codegen and other capabilities.
+All of those share the same codebase, and the optimization for one protocol can be reused by another protocol.

 ## Benchmarks